 Register to attend the CN Business Mixer

 Final WordsAs we’ve explained in this article, it’s important that you maintain the status of your business as ‘active’ on the CAC portal.
 Do this by filing your annual returns on time.
 But if your business’s listing on the portal currently reads ‘inactive’, you can take the steps we’ve discussed here to get it back to ‘active’.
+Furthermore, in addition to keeping your business active on CAC, you can increase your business awareness and ensure that your content reaches the greatest number of targeted people possible by joining Connect Nigeria’s Club Connect.
 Featured Image Source: Blopreneur NG

 Got a suggestion?
 Contact us: firstname.lastname@example.org

 - How to Find Investors Through a Business Community in Nigeria